mark-watson/hy-lisp-python-book/manuscript/langchain.md

 # Using LangChain to Chain Together Large Language Models

-Harrison Chase started the LangChain project in October 2022 and as I write this book in February 2023 the GitHub repository for LangChain [https://github.com/hwchase17/langchain](https://github.com/hwchase17/langchain) has 171 contributors.
+Harrison Chase started the LangChain project in October 2022 and as I write this chapter in May 2023 the GitHub repository for LangChain [https://github.com/hwchase17/langchain](https://github.com/hwchase17/langchain) has over 200 contributors.

+The material in this chapter is a very small subset of material in my recent Python book [LangChain and LlamaIndex Projects Lab Book: Hooking Large Language Models Up to the Real World
+Using GPT-3, ChatGPT, and Hugging Face Models in Applications.](https://leanpub.com/langchain) that you can read for free online by using the link *Free To Read Online*.

 [LangChain](https://langchain.readthedocs.io/en/latest/index.html) is a framework for building applications with large language models (LLMs) through chaining different components together.
 Some of the applications of LangChain are chatbots, generative question-answering, summarization, data-augmented generation and more.
 LangChain can save time in building chatbots and other systems by providing a standard interface for chains, agents and memory, as well as integrations with other tools and end-to-end examples.
 We refer to "chains" as sequences of calls (to an LLMs and a different program utilities, cloud services, etc.) that go beyond just one LLM API call.
 LangChain provides a standard interface for chains, many integrations with other tools, and end-to-end chains for common applications.
 Often you will find existing chains already written that meet the requirements for your applications.